scottymccormick/astrofloat/README.md

 	* Reach next level by surviving until the timer runs out
 	* Click *New Game* to start the game from Level 1
 	* Click *Restart Level* to start the current level again
-	* Click *Statistics* to view:
-		- Maximum level reached across all games
-		- Asteroids avoided in current game
-		- Asteroids hit in current game

 #### A user should be able to:
 1. Win the level by surviving until the timer runs out